antiboredom/infinite-video-fall-2023/README.md

 ---

-### Week 7: Camera motion
+### Week 7: Publishing

-- Pans, tilts, and zooms
+- Ways of publishing command line tools and putting video on the web

 #### Readings